 The Notes provide for events of default including, among other things, nonpayment, breach of covenants and bankruptcy.
 The Parent's obligations under the Notes are guaranteed by certain of the Parent's subsidiaries and are secured by a first-priority security interest in substantially all of the assets of the Parent and the subsidiary's guarantors.
 These guarantees and the collateral may be shared, on a pari passu basis, under certain circumstances, with debt incurred.
-As of March 31, 2020, the Parent was in compliance with all of its covenants.
+As of June 30, 2020, the Parent was in compliance with all of its covenants.

-Interest expense for the three months ended March 31, 2020 on the Notes was \$2.5 million (\$3.4 million for the three months ended March 31, 2019).
+Interest expense for the three and six months ended June 30, 2020 on the Notes was \$2.5 million and \$5.0 million, respectively (\$3.4 million and \$6.8 million for the three and six months ended June 30, 2019).

 The Company redeemed \$50.0 million (25%) of the Notes on August 25, 2019 (the "Redemption Date") plus accrued and unpaid interest and incurred \$1.9 million in costs associated with paying the associated Call Premium (\$1.7 million) and the write-off of debt issuance costs (\$0.2 million) during the third quarter of 2019.
 During the first quarter of 2020, the Company repurchased \$1.4 million of the Notes and paid \$22,807 of accrued and unpaid interest.
-The Company recorded a gain of \$85,560 on the repurchase.
+The Company recorded a gain of \$85,560 on the repurchase during the first quarter of 2020.

-As of March 31, 2020, \$148.6 million aggregate principal amount of the Notes remains outstanding.
+As of June 30, 2020, \$148.6 million aggregate principal amount of the Notes remains outstanding.